GabeCabrera/express-session-poc/README.md

 to get started, go to postman - or other api service.<br />
 The server is hosted on port:3000<br />

-## 1. Navigate to the /login endpoint.<br />
+## 1. Navigate to the /login endpoint using the POST verb:<br />
-Add the following to the body with the POST verb:<br />
+Add the following to the body:<br />

 `email: user@fakedomain.com`<br />
 `password: password`<br />

 Complete the POST and you should recieve a hash.
 Copy the hash.<br />

-## 2. Navigate to the /profile endpoint.<br />
+## 2. Navigate to the /profile endpoint using the GET verb:<br />
-Add the following to the headers, with your copied hash, using the GET verb:<br />
+Add the following to the headers, with your copied hash:<br />

 `access_token: <COPIED ACCESS TOKEN>`<br />

 Complete the GET and you should recieve the user profile.<br />

 ## To register a new user:<br />
-Navigate to the /register endpoint.<br />
+Navigate to the /register endpoint using the POST verb.<br />
-Add the following to the body with the POST verb:<br />
+Add the following to the body:<br />

 `name: newuser`<br /><br />
 `email: newuser@somedomain.com`<br />